WLAN-Pi/.github/profile/README.md

 ## Contributing ✍️

 The Wi-Fi community and open source is essential to the WLAN Pi project.
-If you're interested in helping, check out our [contributing](https://github.com/WLAN-Pi/.github/blob/main/contributing.md) notes.
+If you're interested in helping, check out our [contributing](https://github.com/WLAN-Pi/.github/blob/main/contributing.md) and [developer](https://github.com/WLAN-Pi/developers) notes.

 ## Feedback loop 🎤